moodle-an-hochschulen/moodle-theme_boost_union/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+##### Bootstrap colors

+With these settings, you can overwrite the Bootstrap colors which are used within the Moodle GUI.

 ##### Activity icon colors

 With these settings, you can overwrite the activity icon colors which are used within courses.